RuthraVed/Game-Roller-Madness/README.md

 C# Programming

 ### Note
+I have made and uploaded three versions of this simple game -
+i) Fun-Roller-Madness
+ii) Difficult-Levels-Roller-Madness
+iii) Themed-Roller-Madness

-A running version of this game could be found here, -- Builds/WebGL/index Just download WebGL folder and run the index file in Mozilla's Firefox browser.
-I hope you like it.
+To run these versions on your system just download the respective folder and run the play file in Mozilla's Firefox browser.

+I would like to here which version you liked the most.